• About TTT

 • Travel Information Center

-There are only twelve Texas Travel Informatio0n Centers in Texas, and one is located in Amarillo.
+There are only twelve Texas Travel Information Centers in Texas, and one is located in Amarillo.
 The center is full of information for travelers, including brochures on every city and town in Texas.
 Be sure to stop by if time allows.

 Address: 9700 I-40, Amarillo, TX